Patrick T. RyanAssociate Teaching Professor Emeritus

 Prior to being an instructor at Syracuse University, Ryan’s professional experience involved him working for more than 30 years in technology organizations such as Data General and Cisco Systems, with a focus in computer servers, telecommunications, data networking and data storage, where he held positions such as sales manager, corporate director, international general manager and vice president.
 In sport, he has been professionally involved with organizations such as SU Athletics, the former Syracuse Chiefs (Triple-A baseball) and the Auburn Doubledays (Class A baseball)

 At the Ability Partners Foundation’s 15th Winter Gala and Auction in Geneva on Feb.
 2, 2018, Pat and his wife, LuAnn Ryan, were named volunteers of the year.
 LuAnn has been a general education teacher at Happiness House for 16 years, before retiring in June 2018 after a 42-year teaching career.
 Happiness House offers programs and services for children and adults with disabilities, and their families, in Ontario, Seneca, Yates, and Wayne Counties.

-Ryan is the advisor of the Sport Management Learning Community.
-He works closely with Falk College information technology staff to best outfit the college with the necessary equipment for the Milton Conrad Technology Center and helped plan the computer software needed for Falk’s new Sport Analytics lab.
+Ryan was the advisor of the Sport Management Learning Community and he worked closely with Falk College information technology staff to best outfit the college with the necessary equipment for the Milton Conrad Technology Center and helped plan the computer software needed for Falk’s new Sport Analytics lab.

 Executive Development Program, Northwestern University, 1992